Broadcast Engineering and Small Scale AM and FM Transmitter Manufacturer

 Ready-built and turned to your required frequency or re-tuneable using DIP switches.

-AM Transmitter operates between 1024KHz and 1600KHz in the Medium Waveband (AM Band) and is designed to be a reliable and stable unit.
-The Transmitter circuit design employs a Colpitts FET oscillator in a Phase-locked loop circuit for accuracy and ease of frequency selection.
+AM Transmitter operates between 550KHz and 1750KHz in the Medium Waveband (AM Band) and is designed to be a reliable and stable unit.
+The Transmitter circuit design employs a CMOS Phase-locked loop circuit for accuracy and ease of frequency selection.
 It is also very stable and therefore does not drift off frequency.
-The Phase Lock circuit provides selection in 1KHz steps, so that the unit can be used in either Europe, which has 9KHz spacing between channels, or in the USA and other parts of the World where 10kHz is used between channels.
+The Phase Lock circuit provides selection in 9 or 10KHz steps, so that the unit can be used in either Europe, which has 9KHz spacing between channels, or in the USA and other parts of the World where 10kHz is used between channels.
 A rugged Power MOSFET is also used on the RF output stage, which drives the output toroid and variable tuning capacitor.

-There are 3 in the range, 1 Watt, 4 Watt and 8 Watt.
+There are now 3 in the range, 1 Watt, 4 Watt and low cost 1 Watt

 CAUTION